newrelic/nr1-workshop/lab1/INSTRUCTIONS.md

 Lab 1: Working with Chart components
 ===========================================================

-The NR1 Chart components allow you to easily add data visualizations to your New Relic One Add-on.
-The components take care of everything: from ploting to fetching data, but they can also receive data externally to support custom data sets.
+The NR1 Chart components allow you to easily add data visualizations to your New Relic One nerdpack.
+The components take care of everything: from plotting to fetching data, but they can also receive data externally to support custom data sets.
 The purpose of this lab is to create a Nerdlet that displays data from a custom NRQL query using the Chart components.

 After completing this lab you should understand: